aazaff/quantitativeFossils.R/README.md

 ## Version and Change Log
 This is v0.02 of the paleobiologyDatabase.R repository.
 The repository has three functional modules: [communityMatrix.R](#communitymatrixr), [cullMatrix.R](#cullmatrixr), and [subsampleRichness.R](#subsamplerichnessr).

 + v.0.02 - Added [subsampleRichness.R](#subsamplerichnessr) module.
-Changed repository name from CleaningPBDB to paleobiologyDatabase.R
+Changed repository name from CleaningPBDB to paleobiologyDatabase.R.
+Added new function, softCull(), function to cullMatrix.R module.
 + v.0.01 - Added [communityMatrix.R](#communitymatrixr) and [cullMatrix.R](#cullmatrixr) modules.

 ## communityMatrix.R